Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/8-visualize-flight-data.md

 ## Create a notebook and load a dataset

-Let's create a new notebook to work in and get it loaded up with a dataset.

-1. Begin by returning to [Azure Notebooks](https://notebooks.azure.com) and creating a new notebook named "Matplotlib" in the "Data Handling in Python" project that you created earlier.
+Begin by returning to [Azure Notebooks](https://notebooks.azure.com) and creating a new notebook named "Matplotlib" in the "Data Handling in Python" project that you created earlier.
 Select Python 3.6 as the language.
+Then use the following steps to prepare the notebook.

 1. Run the following statement in the notebook's first cell to import a large CSV file from Azure blob storage: